mongabay/mongabay-conservationviz/readme.md

 aws_access_key_id=ACCESSKEY
 aws_secret_access_key=SECRETKEY
 ```
-### S3 CLI commands
+### AWS CLI commands

+* The AWS SLI uses a Unix-like command-line syntax for listing, copying, moving and deleting files
-* See AWS CLI documentation for a full description of available CLI commands
+* See the AWS CLI [command reference](http://docs.aws.amazon.com/cli/latest/reference/) for a full description of available CLI commands

 ```
 // List the contents of the bucket